-Join George Maestri for an in-depth discussion in this video Creating a hip control, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Creating a hip control, part of Maya: Character Rigging.

 Now we are going to start moving up the body and actually create a rig for the hips of the character.
 Now the hips are really kind of the interface between the legs and the upper body.
 It's really where all of the upper body weight is transferred to the legs.
 So, I've created a hip control here.
 You can see I have selected it here, it's called Hips.
 And this is really just a curve, but I've made the curve a little pointy, so that way we can tell which direction the character is pointed.